IamJiyong/Bench2DriveZoo/docs/CONVERT_GUIDE.md

 ## Details of configs

-To create a config for the bench2drive dataset, note the following:
+To create a config for the Bench2Drive dataset, note the following:

-- We have included the bench2drive name-to-class mapping and evaluation settings directly in the config.
+- We have included the Bench2Drive name-to-class mapping and evaluation settings directly in the config.
 You can use our settings or modify them as needed.
-- Unlike the 10 classes in nuscenes, we use 9 classes in bench2drive .
+- Unlike the 10 classes in nuScenes, we use 9 classes in Bench2Drive .
-- Methods like UniAD and VAD use 3 commands on nuscenes, while bench2drive uses 6 commands obtained from CARLA.
+- Methods like UniAD and VAD use 3 commands on nuscenes, while Bench2Drive uses 6 commands obtained from CARLA.

 ## Dataset